OmicsDI/ddiR/README.md

 ### Examples

-- This example retrive all dataset details given accecion and database
+- This example retrives all dataset details given accession and database identifier

 ```R